marcelotduarte/cx_Freeze/doc/src/installation.rst

 Pipenv
 ------

-Using pipenv, install or update by issuing one of the folowing command:
+Using pipenv, install or update by issuing one of the following commands:

   .. code-block:: console